 Second, during the period of suspension, there is a strong chance that you would be eligible for an ignition interlock license (IIL).
 You would be required to have your vehicle equipped with an ignition interlock device (IID) and obtain SR-22 insurance, but once those conditions were met and the DOL approved the application, you would be eligible to drive during the period of suspension.
 Currently, the IIL option is not available to those who appeal the adverse finding.

 Third, anyone who is entering or planning on entering into a Deferred Prosecution could have the suspension stayed during that period of deferment and even up until the time that the court officially entered the deferred prosecution agreement.
 If you are considering entering into a deferred prosecution, read our article to help determine whether this alternative is right for you.
+Deferred Prosecution?

-The last option doesn’t sound like much of an option, and it is not our recommendation, but some people do choose to simply serve out the suspension.
+The final option doesn’t sound like much of an option, and it is not our recommendation, but some people do choose to simply serve out the suspension.
 Prior to reinstatement proof of SR-22 insurance would have to be provided and carried for three (3) years from the date you are eligible for reinstatement.

 If possible, hire a qualified and experienced lawyer who knows and practices Washington DUI law.
 It’s the best and sometimes the only real option for avoiding a license suspension.